edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 Here, are some good practices:
 - No hard coded value!
-- No global variables or functions outside a context.
-A context can be a function, class, struct or namespace.
+- No global variables or functions outside of a scope.
+A scope can be a function, class, struct or namespace.
 - Comment as much as possible
 - Always define a copy constructor in a class, unless the instances of this class will never be copied.